valenciusap17/valenciusap17/README.md

 Penultimate undergraduate student at University of Indonesia, majoring in computer science.
 Currently developing backend engineering, with additional interest on other field like cyberscurity and networks.Motivated to be more of a studious person to learn more about anything in the future and aspires to be a great leader.
 </p>

-- 🌱 I’m currently learning about Go programming language.
-Interested on dig deeper with web programming aspect with GIN framework.

 - ⚡ Fun fact: Moody person with lots of overthinking aspects

 [![valenciusap17's GitHub stats](https://github-readme-stats.vercel.app/api?username=valenciusap17)](https://github.com/valeciusap17/github-readme-stats)